-Salaries and benefits - The increase was mainly due to the addition of new staff and accrued wages to a former officer as per an employee settlement agreement.
+Salaries and benefits - The increase was mainly due to the addition of a new staff and a new director.

 Share-based payments - The variance was due to the timing, number and vesting periods of options granted.
 The fair value of the stock options was estimated at the grant date using the Black-Scholes Option Pricing Model, or if determinable, the fair value of the services provided.